is there a Link? Research paper by Christopher J. Ferguson and Patrick Markey

 This study, and its confluence with other work, strongly suggests that parents need to restrict their children from seeing sexual content in movies at young ages.

-The team, reporting in Psychological Science, studied 1228 children aged between 12 and 14 and then analysed their sexual behaviour six years later.
-Each teenager identified which popular films of differing classifications they had seen from a
+team, reporting in Psychological Science, studied 1228 children aged between 12 and 14 and then analysed their sexual behaviour six years later.
+Each teenager identified which popular films of differing classifications they had seen from a random list of

 Six years later they were asked how old they were when they became sexually active, how many partners they had, how risky their sexual behaviour was and whether they used condoms.
 The findings provided a correlation between exposure to sex on

 The researchers also assessed the sexual content of 684 of the biggest grossing films released between 1998 and 2004.
 They found some of the most popular films from that time included scenes of a sexual nature, ranging

 from sexual scenes to heavy kissing.
 These include Austin Powers, Notting Hill, American Beauty, and James Bond films such as The World is Not Enough.

 More than a third of G-rated movies were found to contain sexual content compared to more

 than half of PG films and four in five R-rated movies.
 Films with the most sexual content were Summer of Sam, 40 Days of 40 Nights, and American Pie.